-Collegiate Coaching Services is excited to offer in-person executive function coaching to those who reside and study in the heart of Boston, MA at the following campuses.
+Collegiate Coaching Services is excited to offer in-person executive function coaching to those who reside and study in the heart of Boston, Massachusetts including at the campuses listed below.
 We also offer virtual executive function coaching services to the larger Boston, MA area to those 16 and older.

 In-person, face-to-face services are provided to the following campuses:

 Northeastern University is a private university first established in 1898 and has satellite campuses all over the United States, Canada as well as London, UK.
 Northeastern offers undergraduate majors in 65 departments.
 The university’s cooperative education program places about 10,000 students annually in full-time, paid professional positions with more than 3,000 co-op employers in Boston and around the world.

 Boston University is one of the largest independent, nonprofit research universities in the country.
 BU created one of the first study abroad programs, and currently sponsors more than 90 international programs.
 Freshmen are required to live on campus, and about 80 percent of undergraduate students live on the main Boston campus, which lies along the Charles River.